adimadd9/GalaxyClassifier/README.md

 # Galaxy Classification GUI

-This project is a graphical user interface (GUI) for classifying galaxies based on input features.
+This is a university project - a graphical user interface (GUI) for classifying galaxies based on input features.
 It uses a trained deep learning model to predict the type of galaxy and provides visualization options for analyzing the results.

 ## Features
 - **Manual Classification**: Users can input galaxy features and get a predicted classification.